Lama dei Peligni

-Lama dei Peligni is a comune and town in the Province of Chieti in the Abruzzo region of Italy with 1,155 inhabitants.
-It is also part of the Aventino-Medio Sangro mountain community and the municipal territory is included in the Majella National Park.
+Lama dei Peligni is a comune and town in the province of Chieti in the Abruzzo region of Italy with 1,155 inhabitants.
+It is also part of the Aventino-Medio Sangro mountain community and the municipal territory is included in the Maiella National Park.
 The town, known to naturalists as the country of chamois, is located in a florofaunal area of particular interest.

 History

 The territory has been inhabited since prehistoric, as amply testified by a series of rock paintings found in the caves of the area and from the remains of a village from the Neolithic period.
 In Contrada Fonterossi, right in the vicinity of the Neolithic site, the so-called "Uomo della Maiella" was found at the beginning of the 20th century, human remains of a prehistoric burial dating back to 7000–5000 BC.

 Name origin

 The toponym is of pre-Latin derivation, coming from the word lamawhich literally meant 'counterbore', that is, 'land where water stagnates'; the addition referring to the Italic people, the Peligni, which would have gone as far as the territory of the Aventine river, is considered to have come later.